- Michael J. Bassett

 - Adelaide Clemens, Kit Harington, Sean Bean, Radha Mitchell, Malcolm McDowell, Carrie-Anne Moss

 - Release Date

-Armed with a solitary pistol and Vincent at her heels, Heather resolves to willingly drive to the ash-covered Silent Hill and rescue Harry.
+Armed with a solitary pistol and Vincent at her heels, Heather resolves to drive to the ash-covered Silent Hill and rescue Harry.
 In the process, she faces an ambiguous cult called the Order of Valtiel, who wants something called the Seal of Metatron, which is in her possession.
-Gamers may be familiar with such grandiosely named McGuffins, but for everyone else, the motivations behind these characters is so poorly explained that we’re never quite sure what the demon-esque inhabitants of this town want.
+Gamers may be familiar with such grandiosely named McGuffins, but for everyone else, the motivations behind these characters are so poorly explained that we’re never quite sure what the demonic inhabitants of this town want.
 It’s enough that they’re sinister and ugly.
-It only gets worse when Heather and Vincent engage in high-school level dialogue about reality and perception; the movie desperately wants to bend minds but instead twists only our patience.
+It only gets worse when Heather and Vincent engage in high-school-level dialogue about reality and perception.
+The movie desperately wants to bend minds but instead twists only our patience.
 Like levels on a videogame, whole scenes proceed without purpose, such as an episode where Heather faces a spidery mannequin thing that spins webs and turns humans into plastic dummies.
 And as Heather wanders about the decaying town, Bassett fills dead space with more monsters and gore that serve little function within the plot beyond their gross-out value.